 The International Department oversees relations between the Institute and foreign students and scholars.
 It administers the Snorri Sturluson Fellowships, which are granted yearly to foreign writers, translators, and scholars.
 The handling of the Icelandic Government Scholarships Programme, providing support for foreign students to study Icelandic in Iceland, is also the Department’s responsibility.

 The Institute has a research library with extensive holdings in Icelandic studies, medieval European studies and ethnography.
-The library also includes photographic and digital reproductions of manuscripts.
 Library facilities are intended for use by the Institute’s scholars and others who pursue research activities or have an interest in this area of study.

 The librarian is Guðný Ragnarsdóttir